Penn Carey Law - Logo

 Professionals

-Penn Carey Law’s Office of Career Strategy (OCS) provides exceptional guidance and support to help you achieve your career goals during law school and throughout your career.
+Penn Carey Law’s Office of Career Strategy (OCS) provides exceptional guidance and support to help you achieve your professional goals during law school and throughout your career.

-All OCS counselors are experienced in coaching students with a broad range of career interests.
-Each counselor also draws from a significant background as a legal practitioner and offers specialized expertise in cross-disciplinary, international, public sector (government and nonprofit), private sector, and academic employment, as well as judicial clerkships.
-OCS counselors are knowledgeable about Penn Carey Law’s exceptional resources that support these careers and stay on the cutting edge of shifts in job markets and employment trends.
+OCS counselors are experienced in coaching students with a broad range of career interests, and each counselor draws from a background as a legal practitioner.
+OCS counselors also offer specialized expertise in international, public sector (government and nonprofit), private sector, and judicial clerkship employment and stay on the cutting edge of shifts in the legal job market and employment trends.

 Matthew Fleming headshot